Long Distance I & II, Long Distance: The Real Alex Martin

 provided substancial research and investigation as well as access to crucial sources and ex-employees

-We collect info on scammers, gather and verify them and provide them to the concerning authorities like local police and law enforcement for example FBI, FTC and sometimes even companies such as Microsoft and Malwarebytes, so that they can take actions against these criminals.
+We collect info on scammers, enrich and verify them and provide them to the concerning authorities like local police and law enforcement for example FBI, FTC, Bundesnetzagentur and sometimes even companies such as network providers, Microsoft and Malwarebytes, so that they can take actions against these criminals.
+Many call centers have been busted and criminals arrested based on our information.

 We protect people by calling up these scammers and wasting their time as much as we can and thus they have less time to scam real people.
 This can be achieved through multiple ways.
 Also by investigating and finding out the contact details of victims we are able to warn them and they might recover their money.